 Oklahoma 529 College Savings Plan Payroll Contributions - Reminder

-The 529 plan has been receiving warrants without the deduction details and they attempt to reach out by phone to agencies before rejecting checks, but this is a time intensive process for them.
-Agency Payroll and Finance personnel should be communicating, and the details provided, so that when the warrant is received it can be sent with the required documentation.
+The 529 plan has been receiving warrants without the deduction details and attempt to reach out by phone to agencies before rejecting checks, but this is a time intensive process for them.
+Agency Payroll and Finance personnel should be communicating and providing details so that when the warrant is received, it can be sent with the required documentation.
 Failure to do so may result in warrants being rejected and returned to agencies, which will result in employee contributions not posting timely to their accounts.

 New or rehired employees eligible for the Pathfinder retirement plan should have a coverage begin date starting the first day of the month following the month of employment.
 For example, the coverage begin date should be May 1 for an employee that was hired/rehired in April.
 For additional information, please refer to the Oklahoma Administrative Code.

 Employee deferrals and employer contributions must be remitted to OPERS in a timely manner to ensure participant amounts are posted and transferred to the selected investment options within 10 business days of payday, end of payroll period or process date, whichever is later.

 OMES processes payments for SoonerSave amounts on completed payrolls on a weekly basis.
 This payment schedule far exceeds the requirements set forth in the plan and IRS rules.
 On many occasions, contributions are posted to employee accounts on or before the actual pay date.
 Occasionally, due to the payroll processing schedule of agencies, payments may post after the actual pay date.

 Please remind employees that payments not showing on a quarterly statement may be due to the later processing of payroll and will show on the next quarterly statement.
 Employees are also encouraged to use the SoonerSave website to review and receive up-to-date information on their account.